Small Business Reorganization Act: Chapter 11 Procedures for Small Business Bankruptcies

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will examine the new Small Business Reorganization Act of 2019 (SBRA) after almost one year, and its ramifications for small businesses under Chapter 11.
+This CLE course will examine the new Small Business Reorganization Act of 2019 (SBRA) after almost one year, and its ramifications for small businesses under Chapter 11.
 The panel discussion will include the CARES Act's effect on eligibility, the streamlined reorganization procedures outlined in the new Subchapter V, and emerging issues concerning the Paycheck Protection Plan (PPP) debt forgiveness provisions.

 - Definition of a small business debtor